oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 5.0 - Definitive Fix for Payments & Storage
+-- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 5.2 - Definitive Fix for Storage Uploads
--- Description: This version provides a robust and definitive fix for -- the two most critical issues: failed payment recording and broken -- assignment file downloads.
-It overhauls the policies for user_roles, -- fee_payments, and the assignment-files storage bucket to be both -- secure and functional in a multi-tenant environment.
+-- Description: This version provides a definitive fix for the storage -- upload issue by correcting the INSERT policy for teachers.
+It also -- maintains the fixes for payments and public asset access.
 -- ==================================================================

 -- ==================================================================